 What is Pro Tools?

-Pro Tools first launched over 30 years ago, and since then, it’s held its place as a popular DAW.
-It can run as a standalone system, or it can be paired with analog and digital converters, so it’s a highly versatile option.
+Pro Tools launched over 30 years ago, and since then, it’s held its place as a popular DAW.
+It can run as a standalone system or be paired with analog and digital converters, so it’s a highly versatile option.

-Now, let’s take a look at it in a little more detail.
+Now, let’s look at it in a little more detail.

 Pro Tools’ Good Points